 Michelle Kars, MD, completed her training in both general pediatrics and anesthesiology at New York Presbyterian Weill-Cornell in New York, followed by a fellowship in pediatric anesthesia at Children’s National Medical Center in Washington, DC.
 Dr. Kars is the director of the Pediatric Acute Pain Service at Northwell Cohen Children’s Medical Center and the director of Continuing Medical Education for the department of anesthesiology at Long Island Jewish Medical Center.
 She is an assistant professor of anesthesiology at the Zucker School of Medicine at Hofstra/Northwell where she serves as a part of the core faculty for the anesthesia residency.
 Her clinical interests include point-of-care ultrasound application in pediatrics as well as research in regional anesthesia techniques in infants and children to minimize opioid requirements in the perioperative period.

 James Kim, MD, is an assistant professor in the Department of Anesthesiology and Critical Care at The University of Pennsylvania Perelman School of Medicine in Philadelphia, PA.
 Dr. Kim received his MD from Georgetown University School of Medicine and completed his residency at Georgetown University Hospital in Washington, DC, where he won the intern/resident teacher of the year award 4 years in a row and the best academic performance award.
-He then completed his fellowship at Duke University Hospital in Durham, NC, after which he joined the faculty at The University of Virginia (UVA) in Charlottesville, VA for two years.
+He then completed his fellowship at Duke University Hospital in Durham, NC, after which he joined the faculty at The University of Virginia in Charlottesville, VA for two years.
 Dr. Kim won The Faculty Teacher of the Year Award after his first year as an attending at UVA.
-Currently, Dr. Kim is an active member of the regional anesthesia and acute pain service and won The Faculty Teacher of the Year Award after his first year at The University of Pennsylvania.
-Dr. Kim is involved in resident/fellow education and clinical research.
+Currently, Dr. Kim is an active member of the regional anesthesia and acute pain service at The University of Pennsylvania, where he is involved in resident/fellow education and clinical research.
+During his spare time, Dr. Kim enjoys spending time with his wife, daughter, and two dogs.
+You can follow his dogs on Instagram @ThePandaPongoShow.

-Edward R. Mariano, MD, MAS, FASA, is a professor at Stanford University School of Medicine and chief of the Anesthesiology and Perioperative Care Service at the Veterans Affairs Palo Alto Health Care System.
-He has developed techniques and patient care pathways to improve postoperative pain control, patient safety, and other outcomes and has published over 200 peer-reviewed articles and book chapters.
-He is President-Elect of the California Society of Anesthesiologists and has held leadership positions in the American Society of Anesthesiologists, American Society of Regional Anesthesia and Pain Medicine, and multiple journals.
-He is a recipient of the Veterans Health Administration’s John D. Chase Award for Physician Executives Excellence and has worked on key national healthcare initiatives in the U.S. including the accreditation of regional anesthesiology and acute pain medicine fellowships, pain management guidelines and hospital-based standards, development of quality and cost measures in perioperative care, and the National Academy of Medicine Action Collaborative on Countering the U.S. Opioid Epidemic.
+Edward R. Mariano, MD, MAS, is a professor at Stanford University School of Medicine and chief of the anesthesiology and perioperative care service at the Veterans Affairs Palo Alto Health Care System.
+His research interests include the development of techniques and patient care pathways to improve postoperative pain control, patient safety, and other surgical outcomes.
+He has published more than 170 peer-reviewed articles.
+He is a recipient of the Veteran Health Administration’s John D. Chase Award for Physician Executives Excellence and has led key national healthcare initiatives related to pain medicine.

 Samer Narouze, MD, PhD, is a professor of anesthesiology and surgery at NEOMED and Ohio University.
 He is board certified in anesthesiology, pain medicine, headache medicine, and interventional pain management.
 He is the chairman of the Center for Pain Medicine at Western Reserve Hospital in Cuyahoga Falls, OH.
-Dr. Narouze is the president of ASRA Pain Medicine.
-He founded the American Interventional Headache Society (@aihsHeadache) and serves on many committees for national and international headache and pain organizations.
+Dr. Narouze is the president-elect of ASRA.
+He recently founded the American Interventional Headache Society (@aihsHeadache) and serves on many committees for national and international headache and pain organizations.
 He has published about 200 research papers, review articles, book chapters, and abstracts.
 His areas of interest are #pain, #headache, #cannabinoids, #DiversityandInclusion, #wellness, #obesity, and #ultrasound.

 Jennifer Noerenberg, MD, is a board-certified anesthesiologist who completed a fellowship in regional anesthesia and perioperative pain management at Washington University in St. Louis in 2014.
 She completed residency at the University of California, Davis.
 She is an associate physician with the Southern California Permanente Medical Group and works for the San Diego region.
 Her interests include working to develop perioperative pain protocols for several types of surgical applications and developing tools to educate both patients and physicians of resources for multimodal and regional anesthesia techniques.